p1ho/site-validator-cli/README.md

 # site-validator-cli
-A CLI that takes a URL and retrieves its sitemap, then uses **[html-validator](https://www.npmjs.com/package/html-validator)** (a wrapper for https://validator.w3.org/nu/) to validate each page.
+A command line tool that takes a URL or a file, then uses **[html-validator](https://www.npmjs.com/package/html-validator)** (a wrapper for https://validator.w3.org/nu/) to validate each page.

 ## Installation
 This is not published on [npm](https://www.npmjs.com/) yet, so the following is how you could install the developer version.